The Carbide 110Q offers a opaque black design designed to reduce the noise level of the system - at a very surprising price

 The favorite chassis is a Mid-Tower that fits in or smaller ATX motherboards without compromising the internal hardware dimensions with the ability to cram in graphic cards Up to a maximum length of up to 33 inches, power supplies up to 18 inches and air coolers for the main processor up to 16 inches high.

-The Carbide 110Q features front and rear audio reducer covers, built-in dust on the bottom and front, a front panel with a pair of 3.1 Type-A USB connectors and a quiet 3.5 millimeter integrated for audio, space for a pair of drives storage 3.5 inch configuration plus space for a pair of drives storage Of 2.5 inches, space for a single 5.25 drive for optical media readers - and space for one 120 millimeter fan to the rear and up to three 120 millimeter fans, which can be replaced with a pair of 140 millimeter fans or a dual radiator up to 280 millimeter.
+The Carbide 110Q features front and rear audio reducer covers, built-in dust on the bottom and front, a front panel with a pair of 3.1 Type-A USB connectors and a quiet 3.5 millimeter integrated for audio, space for a pair of drives storage 3.5 inch configuration plus space for a pair of drives storage Of 2.5 inches, space for a single 5.25 drive for optical media readers - and space for one 120 millimeter fan to the rear and three 120 millimeter fans up front, which can be replaced with a pair of 140 millimeter fans or a dual radiator up to 280 millimeter.

 Corsair will also offer a case called Carbide 110R that will offer the same mechanical properties at the same price but with tempered glass siding for the benefit of those who still prefer a silent look - and these two will become available for purchase in the coming weeks.
 Want to try and guess if they will reach the Holy Land, and how much will the local audience raise?
 Let's do this in the comments.